gem-pasteur/macsyfinder/tests/data/init_pack/README.md

-# complete_pack: description in one line of this package
+# init_pack: description in one line of this package

-Place here information about complete_pack
+Place here information about init_pack

 - how to use it
 - how to cite it